modular-magician/terraform-provider-google-beta/website/docs/r/compute_interconnect_attachment.html.markdown

   selected availability domain will be provided to the Partner via the pairing key so that the provisioned circuit will lie in the specified domain.
 If not specified, the value will default to AVAILABILITY_DOMAIN_ANY.
+  Possible values are `AVAILABILITY_DOMAIN_1`, `AVAILABILITY_DOMAIN_2`, and `AVAILABILITY_DOMAIN_ANY`.

+* `partner_metadata` -
+  (Optional)
+  Informational metadata about Partner attachments from Partners to display to customers.
+Output only for for PARTNER type, mutable for PARTNER_PROVIDER, not available for DEDICATED.
+  Structure is documented below.

+* `pairing_key` -
+  (Optional)
+  [Output only for type PARTNER.
+Input only for PARTNER_PROVIDER.
+Not present for DEDICATED].
+The opaque identifier of an PARTNER attachment used to initiate provisioning with a selected partner.
+Of the form "XXXXX/region/domain"

 * `type` -
   (Optional)
   The type of InterconnectAttachment you wish to create.
 Defaults to DEDICATED.
   Possible values are `DEDICATED`, `PARTNER`, and `PARTNER_PROVIDER`.

+* `router` -
+  (Optional)
+  URL of the cloud router to be used for dynamic routing.
+This router must be in the same region as this InterconnectAttachment.
+The InterconnectAttachment will automatically connect the Interconnect to the network & region within which the Cloud Router is configured.

 * `candidate_subnets` -
   (Optional)